FernandoUCI/Codebook-to-STATA-Syntax-Converter/README.md

 <b>Response Options</b> contains the response options for each question item.

-Use the <b>Codebook Converter.ipynb</b> Jupyter Notebook to run the converter.
-Additional instructions are given within the notebook.
+Use the <b>CodebookConverter.py</b> to run the converter.
+Details about the structure of the code can be found in the <b>CodebookConverter.ipynb</b> notebook.

 After running the program, you will get two get the following Stata Syntax:<br>
 Syntax that defines the labels for each unique response option.<br>